wur-bioinformatics/introduction-to-bioinformatics/week3.md

 ## Characters & trees

 As outlined above, phylogenetic trees are not directly observed but _inferred_, and represent hypotheses of evolutionary relationship, grouping individuals on the basis of shared history.
-The data used for comparison are the homologous sites among a set of sequences (amino acid or nucleotide) that have been aligned in a multiple sequence alignment (MSA) in which substitutions are made visible ({numref}`MSA`).
+The data used for comparison are the homologous sites among a set of sequences (amino acid or nucleotide) that have been aligned in an MSA in which substitutions are made visible ({numref}`MSA`A).
 All nucleotide or amino acid substitutions in the MSA, both unique ones (occurring in only a single individual or sequence) and shared ones (occurring in at least two sequences), are used to build the phylogenetic tree.
 Invariant characters however, showing no substitutions, are not expected to contribute to the tree building process as they do not contain comparative signal.
 Shared substitutions are informative for building the branches of your tree, as they connect individuals (_grouping power_) and hence add to the length of internal branches.
 Unique substitutions on the other hand only contribute to the _twigs_ or external branch lengths and have no grouping power.
 The more shared substitutions occur for a set of sequences in your MSA, the stronger the resulting node in the phylogenetic tree will be supported.

+When observing substitutions in an MSA we cannot say which ones are ancestral (occurring already in "deep" ancestors) and which ones are derived (occurring more recently).
+But placed in the context of a rooted phylogenetic tree, shared substitutions can actually be shared derived (SD) substitutions, which are known as _synapomorphies_ (_syn_=shared, _apo_=derived, _morphy_=character), whereas uniquely derived substitutions are called _autapomorphies_ (see {numref}`MSA`B & C).

 :::{figure} images/Week3/MSA.png
 :alt: Multiple sequence alignments and autapomorphies and synapomorphies.